Class Code: 04343

 Ability to measure surfaces accurately using tapes, roughness guides, fit up and welding gauges, wet and dry film gauges, and transits.

-Ability to accurately perform arithmetic calculations and maintain record logs and other materials associated with the inspection process.
+Ability to accurately perform mathematic calculations and maintain record logs and other materials associated with the inspection process.

-Ability to operate the tools and equipment peculiar to materials fabrication inspection including gauges, transits, measuring devices, and welding devices.
+Ability to operate the tools and equipment specific to materials fabrication inspection including gauges, transits, measuring devices, and welding devices.

 Skill in the operation of a transit.

 Sufficient manual dexterity and mobility to allow the successful physical inspection of large steel structures and components before, during, and after fabrication.